 Drawing on a wide range of real-life stories, it provides a framework upon which organizations can be built, movements can be led, and people can be inspired – and it all starts with WHY.

 Just as a bank account protects you during a financial crunch, a Career Savings Account™ protects you during a career crunch.
 You need a CSA because you’ll eventually face at least one of these major transitions:

+Another great book for entrepreneurs and leaders is The Advantage.
 An organization is healthy when it is whole, consistent and complete, when its management, operations and culture are unified.
 Healthy organizations outperform their counterparts, are free of politics and confusion and provide an environment where star performers never want to leave.
 Lencioni’s first non-fiction book provides leaders with a groundbreaking, approachable model for achieving organizational health.

 The Advantage provides a foundational construct for conducting business in a new way—one that maximizes human potential and aligns the organization around a common set of principles.

-Businesses are built by growing relationships with customers.
+When discussing books for leaders and entrepreneurs, you can’t forget about Chick-fil-A. Businesses are built by growing relationships with customers.
 Culture is created by the stories those relationships tell.
 Two of the most important differentiators of a business are its talent and its culture.
 Talent energized by a compelling culture will drive organizational success and provide innovative growth opportunities for both the business and the individual.